lalitdhameliya/gallery/README.md

 # Gallery
-It is the application which have the following features,
+Gallery application have the following features,
   - Albums (All the folders which contains the images)
   - Images (Show images of the album)
   - Zoom in/Zoom out images.